Mike Card

-Mike Card (born February 18, 1986, in Kitchener, Ontario) is a professional ice hockey defenceman who currently plays for Löwen Frankfurt.
+Mike Card (born February 18, 1986, in Kitchener, Ontario) is a former professional ice hockey defenceman who last played for Ravensburg Towerstars.
 He played Junior A hockey in the BCHL at the age of 15 before 4 seasons with the Kelowna Rockets of the WHL, winning 2 WHL titles and the 2004 Memorial Cup.
 Card signed a contract with the Buffalo Sabres, NHL in 2006 and played 4 games that season.
 He spent 3 seasons in the AHL, missing extended time due to concussion problems.
 Card has played the last 8 seasons in Europe, mostly Germany, recently winning a championship with Löwen Frankfurt.

 Playing career

-Card was drafted in the eighth round, 241st overall, by the Buffalo Sabres in the 2004 NHL Entry Draft.
+Card was drafted in the eighth round, 241st overall, by the Buffalo Sabres in the 2004 NHL entry draft.
 After moving from Kitchener, Ontario to Penticton, British Columbia in his youth he played in the Western Hockey League with the Kelowna Rockets After playing four seasons with the Rockets, winning one Memorial Cup, Card made his professional debut with the Sabres' American Hockey League affiliate, the Rochester Americans, in the 2006–07 season.
 He played in four NHL games with the Sabres during the same season.

 Released as a free agent after his contract expired with the Sabres, Card left for Germany, signing a contract with the Kassel Huskies of the DEL to score 25 points in 53 games.
 Card signed a two-year contract with Kölner Haie on July 17, 2010.